Learn the Issues

 -

-See More Frequent Questions about Fuels Registration, Reporting, and Compliance Help .
-Refiners must be registered with EPA.
-The pipeline need not be an owner of the gasoline to be a refiner.
+See More Frequent Questions about Fuels Registration, Reporting, and Compliance Help.
+This party would not be considered a "refiner" for purposes of the anti-dumping requirements, and is not required to meet the anti-dumping requirements specified in the question.
 (7/1/94) This question and answer was posted at

 -